This guide explains a Bash script that performs the following tasks:

-Before running this script on a Linux system (or Termux), ensure the following tools are installed:
+links from the downloaded pages.To execute this script on a Linux system or Termux, you must have the following tools installed:

 sudo apt-get install wget grep awk coreutils